mattwach/matrix_clock/README.md

 ![case underside](images/3d_case_underside.png)

-If you don't want to mess around with OpenSCAD, you can look at the [case/3mf](case/3mf) directory for files you can load direclty into your slicer program.
+If you don't want to mess around with OpenSCAD, you can look at the [case/3mf](case/3mf) directory for files you can load directly into your slicer program.
 The same directory also has the file [3mf/prusa_slicer_project.3mf](3mf/prosa_slicer_project.3mf) which can be loaded into Prusa slicer if you happen to use that software.

 If you do want to dig into OpenSCAD, I'll point to these lines specifically: